Entropic Mirror Monte Carlo: Proofs

 \begin{proposition} Assume Conditions \ref{assp:LSI}, \ref{assp:smoothness}, and \ref{assp:drift} and $0 < \gamma \leq \big(2\lsconst L^2 \big)^{-1}$.
 Then $\ulaker$ has a unique stationary distribution $\target_\gamma$ that satisfies

 \end{proposition}

-\begin{proof} As aforementionned, \eqref{eq:smallset} implies that any compact set is small for $\ulaker$ and the Lebesgue measure is an irreducibility measure.
+\begin{proof} As aforementioned, \eqref{eq:smallset} implies that any compact set is small for $\ulaker$ and the Lebesgue measure is an irreducibility measure.
 Together with Condition \ref{assp:drift} and Theorem 14.0.1 from \cite{meyn2012markov}, this implies that for $\target_\gamma$-almost-everywhere $x \in \R^d$,

 Furthermore, for all $x \in \R^d$ and $A \in \mathcal{B}(\R^d)$ such that $\mathrm{Leb}(A) > 0$, we have $\ulaker(x, A) > 0$; so $\target_\gamma(A) = \target_\gamma \ulaker(A) > 0$ and so $\target_\gamma \gg \mathrm{Leb}$.
 Finally, for any $\nu \in \probmeasures$